nut-tree/trailmix/README.md

-# nuts
+# trailmix

-Small projects which demo the usage of NUT (the Native UI Toolkit)
+Small sample projects which demo the usage of nut.js (the Native UI Toolkit)